Techie9/QuoraQuestionPairs/README.md

 # QuoraQuestionPairs
-In this project, we are detecting the similarity between question by training the XGboost model on the quora's dataset.
+In this project, we are detecting the similarity between questions by training the XGboost model on the quora's dataset.

 ## Description :